FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Nebula.md

 _Nebula_ is a technology adapted from our flagship **FLUX:: Analyzer System**, a suite of highly regarded professional mastering and mixing visualization tools.

-!> _Nebula Technology is only available with the Ultimate license of SPAT Revolution_.

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/Analyzer/Layout/FilmMixingC.png)